 By Diane Domeyer

 Throughout my career, I have attended and spoken at conferences and industry events on topics of hiring and career management.
-One question I am asked often is, “What is your best piece of career advice for women?”
+One question I’m often asked is, “What is your best piece of career advice for women?”
 This is a subject I am passionate about, and there are always several tips I like to share, which I have learned from others and through my own experiences.
 However, the most significant piece of advice I can offer women is this: Learn how to negotiate effectively, especially when it comes to your salary.

 To have a successful career, women (and men) need negotiation skills.
 We negotiate every day with our teams and clients on ideas, projects, deadlines, contracts and more.
 Asking for a higher salary during negotiations can be one of the more intimidating conversations, yet it’s absolutely necessary for advancing your career.